tapis-project/workflows-tutorial/index.md

 ## Schedule

-* 1:30 PM - Introduction to Tapis and Workflows for CI/CD
+* Introduction to Tapis and Workflows for CI/CD
-* 1:45 PM - Tapis Systems, Apps, Jobs
+* Tapis Systems, Apps, Jobs
-* 2:30 PM - 10:40 AM Break
-* 2:45 PM - Brief introduction to CI/CD
+* Brief introduction to CI/CD
-* 3:15 PM Automating Validation Steps within CI/CD Workflows
+* Automating Validation Steps within CI/CD Workflows
-* 3:45 PM Use cases and Q/A discussion
+* Use cases and Q/A discussion
-* 4:30 PM End of Tutorial

 ## Workshop Introduction